openedx/openedx-events/docs/decisions/0004-external-event-bus-and-django-signal-events.rst

 Consequences
 ~~~~~~~~~~~~

-- The OpenEdxPublicSignal (name?) serves as the event definition, and doubles as a Django signal.
+- The OpenEdxPublicSignal serves as the event definition, and doubles as a Django signal.

 - An external event will never be sent without a corresponding internal event (at this time, based on the current design).

-- The external event bus handler will listen for relevant django signals (OpenEdxPublicSignals?), and serialize them for the event bus (using AvroAttrsBridge [point to other ADR?]), and then send the messages over the wire.
+- The external event bus handler will listen for relevant django signals (OpenEdxPublicSignals), and serialize them for the event bus (using AvroAttrsBridge [point to other ADR?]), and then send the messages over the wire.

-- The use of the OpenEdxPublicSignal(name?) on both the event producing and event consuming sides for external events should hopefully provide a consistent mechanism to plug in for events.
+- The use of the OpenEdxPublicSignal on both the event producing and event consuming sides for external events should hopefully provide a consistent mechanism to plug in for events.

 - It is unclear whether the use of an extra layer of signals when sending/consuming external events will cause difficulties for implementations.
 If so, we may need to adjust and document when and where an alternative approach should be taken.